National Minority AIDS Council: History

 Since AIDS symptoms were first described in June 1981 in the Morbidity and Mortality Weekly Report, AIDS has disproportionately affected minorities.
 A nurse named Joan Vileno, of Montifore, a health care facility in the Bronx, New York, recounted in Jane Gross' New York Times article, "The State of AIDS, 25 Years After the First, Quiet Mentions; The Nurse", that the majority of her patients in the early 1980s were drug users who were minority heterosexuals.
 Many delayed seeking medical care due to AIDS' close association with homosexuality.
 All of her patients died, many of them estranged from their families.

-Leaders of prominent minority AIDS organization nationwide – including Paul Kawata, Gil Gerald, Calu Lester, Don Edwards, Timm Offutt, Norm Nickens, Craig Harris, Carl Bean, Suki Ports, Marie St.-Cyr and Sandra McDonald – started the National Minority AIDS Council (NMAC) in response to the American Public Health Association (APHA) decision to not invite anyone of color to participate on the panel of its first-ever AIDS workshop during the association's 1986 meeting.
+Leaders of prominent minority AIDS organization nationwide – including Paul Kawata, Calu Lester, Don Edwards, Timm Offutt, Norm Nickens, Craig Harris, Carl Bean, Gilberto Gerald, Suki Ports, Marie St.-Cyr and Sandra McDonald – started the National Minority AIDS Council (NMAC) in response to the American Public Health Association (APHA) decision to not invite anyone of color to participate on the panel of its first-ever AIDS workshop during the association's 1986 meeting.
 Harris, an African-American gay man living with AIDS, announced the formation of NMAC during that panel discussion after he rushed the stage while shouting, "I will be heard," and took the microphone away from Dr. Merv Silverman, then the San Francisco Health Commissioner.